-While Alibaba is frequently referred to as "the Amazon of China," Luckin is "the Starbucks of China."
-"Both are stocks you want to own long-term - because they are pure China wealth plays," says Bill.
-"That's why I rate them as "Accumulate" stocks.
+"This is a stock you want to own long-term - because it's a pure China wealth play," says Bill.
+"That's why I rate it as an 'Accumulate' stock.
 In other words, you establish a foundational position - and keep adding to your stake on pullbacks (such as the one we're seeing now) or as you get more cash."